Shinnousuke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Shinnosuke (Shin) Kikuchi is a first year Ph.
 D. student at MIT Economics.
 His main research themes are Macroeconomics and Inequality.
-He works on a broad array of topics which overlap with public finance, labor economics, development, and econometrics.
+He works on a broad array of topics which overlap with labor economics, public economics, development economics, and econometrics.